NinevaStudios/nineva-docs/docs/ue-plugins/ios-goodies.md

 Official documentation on the application flow and best practices can be found [here](https://developer.apple.com/sign-in-with-apple/get-started/).

+!> Sign in with Apple capability is automatically added to your project in UE 4.25 and later.
+If you want to use this functionality in earlier engine versions, you will have to add it manually!

 There are two methods that you can use: `GetCredentialState` to retrieve the status for the given user ID that allows you to check whether the user is already authenticated, and `SignInWithApple` to perform the sign in, if there is no current user.
 It is up to the developer to save the user credentials after the successful sign in.
 In the demo level we have used the built-in UE4 FSaveGame class to save the user data and retrieve it on the next application launch.

 ![](images/ios-goodies/SignInWithApple1.png)